Share this article with your friends

 On the Queen’s Connexional Course you get access to the same top quality training as the college-style training programme, but organised to allow you to carry on with work or with home or family responsibilities.
 This training typically lasts three years.
 It is also possible to train on the Queen’s college-style weekday programme part-time, so your training is spread over three years instead of the normal two.
-Some student ministers who begin their training part-time may be able to join the Circuit-based Learning Pathway in their second year.
+Some student ministers who begin their training part-time may be provisionally allocated to join the Circuit-based Learning Pathway in their second year.

 The Queen’s Connexional Course (QCC) is delivered through residential weekends, a residential week and supported online learning.
 The course is designed for those who are in paid employment or who have other significant responsibilities which mean that they need to remain based in their home context during training.
 However, it requires a significant weekly commitment (15-20 hours per week, including local church involvement) over three years.